Controversial 'Abortion Reversal' Regimen Is Put To The Test

 But Creinin says the progesterone treatments are ineffective at best in halting an abortion that has already begun.
 And, Creinin says, promotion of the treatment can be potentially harmful by giving pregnant women misleading information that an abortion can be undone.

-Though critics of abortion pill reversal say the term is an unproven misnomer, it has been such a compelling phrase that it's already been written into the laws of number of states.
+Though critics of abortion pill reversal say the term is an unproven misnomer, it has been such a compelling phrase that it's already been written into the laws of a number of states.

 Legislators in Arkansas, Idaho, South Dakota and Utah have made it a legal requirement in recent years that doctors who provide medical abortions must tell their patients that "reversal" is an option, although they are not prevented from also telling patients if they think the treatment doesn't work.

-Medical researchers like Creinin and the American College of Obstetrics and Gynecology are concerned by that trend.
+Medical researchers such as Creinin and the American College of Obstetrics and Gynecology are concerned by that trend.

 "You create a law based on no science — absolutely zero science," Creinin says.